-Shiv Sena MP Sanjay Raut booked on sedition charge for article about PM Modi
+Shiv Sena MP Sanjay Raut booked on sedition charge for article about Prime Minister Modi

-The complainant alleged that an article Raut wrote on December 10 in the Shiv Sena mouthpiece ‘Saamana’ was objectionable.
+The complainant alleged that an article Raut wrote on December 10 in the Shiv Sena newspaper ‘Saamana’ was objectionable.

 The police in Maharashtra’s Yavatmal district on Monday filed a sedition case against Shiv Sena (Uddhav Balasaheb Thackeray) MP Sanjay Raut for writing an allegedly objectionable article about Prime Minister Narendra Modi, The Times of India reported.

-The case was filed based on a complaint by the Bharatiya Janata Party’s Yavatmal district coordinator Nitin Bhutada, who alleged that an article Raut wrote on Sunday in the Shiv Sena mouthpiece Saamana was objectionable.
+The case was filed based on a complaint by the Bharatiya Janata Party’s Yavatmal district coordinator Nitin Bhutada, who alleged that an article Raut wrote on Sunday in the Shiv Sena newspaper Saamana was offensive.
 Raut is the executive editor of Saamana.

 Bhutada said that the comments about the prime minister were uncalled for and that BJP workers would not tolerate such remarks.